From Abrams: SUPREME MODELS: Iconic Black Women Who Revolutionized Fashion

 The first-ever book celebrating black models, filled with revealing essays, interviews, and stunning photographs

 To date, there has never been a book devoted exclusively to black models.
-Supreme Models fills that void, paying tribute to black models past and present: from the first to be featured in catalogs and on magazine covers, like Iman, Beverly Johnson, and Donyale Luna, to the supermodels who reigned in the nineties—Tyra Banks and Naomi Campbell.
+Supreme Models fills that void, paying tribute to black models past and present: from the first to be featured in catalogs and on magazine covers, like Iman, Beverly Johnson, and Donyale Luna, to the supermodels who reigned in the nineties—Tyra Banks, Naomi Campbell, and Veronica Webb.
 The book also observes the newest generation of models—Adwoa Aboah, Jourdan Dunn, and Joan Smalls—who are shaking up the fashion industry by speaking out about racial prejudice and becoming social media sensations.